-Quantitative electroencephalographic (EEG)-based assessments that reports the strength, pattern and/or ratios of brain waves as a diagnostic aid for attention-deficit/hyperactivity disorder is considered investigational.
+Quantitative electroencephalographic (EEG)-based assessments that report the strength, pattern and/or ratios of brain waves as a diagnostic aid for attention-deficit/hyperactivity disorder is considered investigational.

 Published peer-reviewed studies that evaluate the accuracy of commercially available devices (e.g., NEBA®) in the diagnosis of ADHD are scant.
-Therefore, the effect/impact of the test on patient outcomes is not known.
+The effect/impact of this technology on patient outcomes is not known.

 BlueCross BlueShield Association.
-Medical Policy Reference Manual.
-(10:2016).
+Evidence Positioning System.
+(10:2018).
 Quantitative electroencephalography as a diagnostic aid for attention-deficit/hyperactivity disorder (3.01.03).
-Retrieved April 20, 2017 from BlueWeb.
-(15 articles and/or guidelines reviewed)
+Retrieved March 19, 2019 from http://www.evidencepositioningsystem.com.
+(14 articles and/or guidelines reviewed)